 You may know that water is an essential ingredient in life, and indeed a powerful detoxifier.
 However, many people aren’t aware of the toxins found in our own water supplies themselves!

 Believe it or not, drinking your tap or bottled water, and using unfiltered water for washing in does present its own risks.
 Adverse health effects have been observed from some of the chemicals found in water supply, including both minor and major ailments.
-Our last article was all about this, explaining in detail why to use a water filter.
+Our Last Article dove into the details and explored exactly why to use a water filter.

 Different water filters do different things, and today we will be giving an overview.
 Try not to miss out on some of these!